-WARNING: Apple recommends that you have an Apple-certified technician install memory.
+WARNING: Apple recommends that you have an Apple-certified technician install replacement drives and memory.
 Consult the service and support information that came with your computer for information about how to contact Apple for service.
-If you attempt to install memory and damage your equipment, such damage is not covered by the limited warranty on your computer.
+If you attempt to install a replacement drive or memory and damage your equipment, such damage is not covered by the limited warranty on your computer.